-You can summarize the remainder of the work.
-Because chances are, the problems that show up in your first ten pages will show up again in the remaining hundred.
+Chances are, the problems that show up in your first ten pages will show up again in the remaining hundred.

 I am open to manuscript consultations by special request.
 For these, I have a higher rate than normal tutoring sessions.